The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

-If you're carrying an at-fault accident, speeding violation, reckless driving citation, or DWI in your rear view mirror, MetLife could be a better choice than Allstate.
-Each insurance company enacts rate penalties differently, so don't be afraid to shop around to understand which insurance company suits you.
+If you're saddled with an at-fault crash, speeding ticket, reckless driving violation, or DUI on your record, MetLife could be a better choice than Allstate.
+Every auto insurance company will handle driving offenses differently, so it's worth comparing quotes to understand which insurer suits you.

 |Violation||Allstate avg. annual premium||MetLife avg. annual premium|

 Car insurance companies rely on a driver's age to outline potential risk, assigning rates accordingly.
 Car insurance is typically expensive for teens — thanks to their inexperience — and relatively affordable for older drivers.
 Since each insurance company prices age brackets in a different way, it's worth shopping around and finding the best rate for you.